department-of-veterans-affairs/vets-website/content/pages/health-care/family-caregiver-health-benefits/CHAMPVA.md

     <li>
       <button class="usa-button-unstyled usa-accordion-button" aria-controls="expecting">A new or expectant parent</button>
       <div id="expecting" class="usa-accordion-content">
-        <p>If you’re expecting a baby, you’ll need to do these 2 things before you can apply for CHAMPVA for your newborn:</p>
+        <p>If you’re expecting a baby, you’ll need to take the 2 steps listed below before you can apply for CHAMPVA for your newborn./p>
+        <p><strong>You'll need to:</p>
         <ul>
           <li>Get a Social Security number for your baby by applying at the nearest Social Security Administration office, <b>and</b></li>
           <li>Set up the baby’s status as a dependent of the Veteran sponsor by contacting your local VA regional benefit office.</li>